 Font size is also important.
 Nobody likes squinting while they read, after all.
 If visitors have to zoom in on the page to be able to decipher the text, then you need to make changes.

 The first thing that most visitors will notice once your website loads is the color scheme.
 Bright yellow on a magenta background won’t win you any design contests, but there are other reasons why the colors on your website matter.

 It is quite common that a well-designed desktop version of a website adapts poorly to the small, narrow screens of mobiles.
-Additionally, most users have a harder time navigating when their finger is covering part of the screen.
-So, don’t cramp up your buttons and other interactive elements.
-Leave some space around them, your mobile users will definitely appreciate this.
+Additionally, most users have a harder time navigating when their finger is covering part of the mobile screen.
+So, don’t cramp up your buttons and other interactive visual elements.
+Leave some screen space around them, your mobile users will appreciate this.

 3. Put UX First

 The user experience should be at the center of your attention when building a mobile version of your website.
 If you are looking for a solution that will help you with this goal, consider Accelerated Mobile Pages (AMP) by Google.
 This magic tool helped Washington Post increase mobile users’ return by 23%.
 Let’s review what makes it special.

 AMP allows you to build mobile-friendly pages by removing unnecessary content and media files to ease navigation and the perception of the website’s intent.
 A good way to make sure that everything works well is to test your mobile-friendly site with real users.
 And this is also possible within the AMP framework.
 If you are using WordPress, you can find the AMP plugin there and get all the basic features of this tool in your CMS.

 Do not get too far with visuals and interactive elements.
 When you look at them through a desktop screen, such elements may impress.
 But the behavior of a mobile user is more goal-oriented compared to the desktop.